 GC-MS/MS analysis can be performed on liquids, gases or solids.
 For liquids, the sample is directly injected into the GC.
 For gases, gastight syringes are used to transfer the gaseous components directly into the GC.
 For solids, the analysis is carried out either by solvent extraction, outgassing or pyrolysis analysis.
 The analytes of interest are then quantified through comparison to external or internal standards.
 In addition to the quantification, GC-MS/MS is well-suited for the identification of unknown volatile components using the mass fragmentation patterns and mass transitions associated with the unknown analyte.

-Contact us today for your Gas Chromatography Tandem Mass Spectrometry needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Gas Chromatography Tandem Mass Spectrometry needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.